 Family tree for King Eadred, son of King Edward the Elder showing:

 Eadred was crowned King of England on 16th August 946 at Kingston upon Thames by the Archbishop of Canterbury.

 In 947 the Viking Eric Bloodaxe took control of Northumbria.
-Eadred immediately mounted a campaign to regain control of the kingdom.
+King Eadred immediately mounted a campaign to regain control of the kingdom.
 Eadred supported the rule of Olaf Sihtricson but was challenged by Archbishop Wulfstan of York who supported Eric Bloodaxe.
 In 952 Eadred managed to capture and imprison the Archbishop.
 Eric Bloodaxe was then expelled from Northumbria.

 Eadred did not marry or have children.
-When he died in 955 he was succeeded by his nephew Eadwig.
+He suffered from a digestive disorder that prevented him from properly digesting food and he died at the age of 32 years on 23rd November 955.
+He was succeeded by his nephew Eadwig.

 Harvard Reference for this page:

 Heather Y Wheeler.
-(2017 – 2020).
-King Eadred 923-955 .
+(2017 – 2022).
+King Eadred Family Tree 923-955 .
 Available: https://www.treesofblue.com/king-eadred-923-955.
-Last accessed December 3rd, 2021
+Last accessed May 26th, 2022